LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 ----------

 Shell Sort is basically a trick to make Insertion Sort run faster.
-If you take a quick glance at the code and look beyond the presence of an additional *outer loop*, you'll notice that the code looks very similar.
+If you take a quick glance at the code and look beyond the presence of two additional *outer loops*, you'll notice that the code looks very similar.

 Since Insertion Sort removes one inversion per exchange, it cannot run faster than the number of inversions in the data, which in worst case is :math:`O(N^2)`.
 Of course, it can't run faster than N, either, because it must look at each element, whether or not the element is out of position.
-We can't do any thing about the lower bound O(N), but we can do something about the number of inversions.
-If we can get the array in close to sorted order, then Insertion Sort won't have many inversions to remove.
+We can't do any thing about the lower bound O(N), but we can do something about the number of steps to remove inversions.

+The trick in Shell Sort is to start off swapping elements that are further apart.
+While this may remove only one inversion sometimes, often many more inversions are removed with intervening elements.
-The trick in Shell Sort is to sort the subsequences of elements spaced k elements apart.
+Shell Sort considers the subsequences of elements spaced k elements apart.
 There are k such sequences starting at positions 0 through k-1 in the array.
 In these sorts, elements k positions apart are exchanged, removing between 1 and 2(k-1)+1 inversions.

-Indeed, not satisfied with just one prepass, a Shell Sort may do several passes with decreasing values of k.
+Swapping elements far apart is not sufficient, generally, so a Shell Sort will do several passes with decreasing values of k, ending with k=1.
 The following examples experiment with different series of values of k.

 In this first example, we sort all subsequences of elements 8 apart,